Human Resource Services

 - Temporary work-related emergencies.

-An employee may appeal a denial to the Director of Human Resource Services or designee.
+An employee may appeal a denial to the Associate Vice President & Chief Human Resource Officer or designee.

 Late Enrollment, Time Conflict